 Activity level — or rather, lack of activity

-A dog’s activity level plays a key role in determining his energy (calorie) needs and, as a result, the likelihood he’ll become overweight.
+A dog’s activity level plays a key role in determining their energy (calorie) needs and, as a result, the likelihood they’ll become overweight.
 Just as with people, an active dog uses more calories than an inactive one.
 Also, an active dog is less likely to be bored and to eat just for something to do.

 Neutering or spaying